 DoxyModel.pm: This Perl module describes the structure of

 DoxyDocs.pm, independently of the actual documentation.
 See below for details.

 doxyrules.make: This file contains the make rules to build and clean the files that are generated from the Doxyfile.
 Also contains the paths to those files and other relevant information.
 This file is intended to be included by your own Makefile.

 Makefile: This is a simple Makefile including

-To make use of the documentation stored in DoxyDocs.pm you can use one of the default Perl Module-based generators provided by Doxygen (at the moment this includes the Perl Module-based LaTeX generator, see below) or write your own customized generator.
-This should not be too hard if you have some knowledge of Perl and it's the main purpose of including the Perl Module backend in Doxygen.
+To make use of the documentation stored in DoxyDocs.pm you can use one of the default Perl Module-based generators provided by doxygen (at the moment this includes the Perl Module-based generator, see below) or write your own customized generator.
+This should not be too hard if you have some knowledge of Perl and it's the main purpose of including the Perl Module backend in doxygen.
 See below for details on how to do this.